Designing a Canadian Taxonomy: From Fragmentation to Credible Transition

 Policy Specialist, Canada, PRI

 Keira Kang is a Policy Specialist for Canada at the UN-Supported Principles for Responsible Investment (PRI), where her work focuses on advancing sustainable finance frameworks in Canada including sustainability disclosure standards, transition policies and investor engagement with policymakers and regulators.
 She convenes institutional investors, leading policy dialogues, and developing strategies that align capital markets with long-term sustainability objectives.
-Keira holds a Bachelors degree in International Development from McGill University and a Masters in Critical Information Policy from the University of Toronto.Panel Discussion
+Keira holds a Bachelors degree in International Development from McGill University and a Masters in Critical Information Policy from the University of Toronto.Presenters

 Yingzhi Tang